gwalkey/SSAS_DW_Logins/Project_Code/1_On_Central_Server/03_Powershell_Files/readme.md

 <h2>Install Powershell Scripts</h2>
-The SQL Agent Jobs call the Powershell scripts from these default folders
+The SQL Agent Jobs call the Powershell scripts from the default folders in:<br>
+c:\psscripts<br>

 <h3>Install File Movers</h3>
 Make a Folder on your Central Server (default path is c:\psscripts\trace_file_movers) and copy these files there:<br>